oracle/graal/docs/DEBUGGING.md

 When launched, the inspector will suspend execution at the first instruction of the program and print a link to the console.
 Pasting this link into Chrome's address bar will open the developer tools for you.

+#### Breakpoints

+Breakpoints can only be set in functions that have already been parsed.
+Sulong defaults to parsing functions in LLVM bitcode files only when they are first being executed.
+To instead parse functions eagerly and be able to set breakpoints also in functions not yet executed you can launch Sulong with the option `--llvm.lazyParsing=false`.

 ## Netbeans

 ### Setup